Ignore#

 To list files that match any pattern in your .gitignore, use the --ignored option to the git status command.
 All files to be ignored will be listed in the Ignored files: section.

-In the next cell I define a .gitignore' file, which tells git to ignore any file that matches file_to_be_ignored*’.
+In the next cell is defined a .gitignore file, which tells git to ignore any file that matches `file_to_be_ignored*’.

 file_to_be_ignored*